 Did You Know . . .

-Patients at risk for these vascular diseases include those with age greater than fifty, a history of smoking, cardiovascular disease, hypertension, diabetes, renal failure, and a family history of vascular disease.
+Patients at risk for vascular diseases include those older than fifty, a history of smoking, cardiovascular disease, hypertension, diabetes, renal failure, and a family history of vascular disease.

 Can You Reverse PAD?

 While you cannot reverse the disease, you can reverse the progression of symptoms.
 Simple measures such as diet, weight loss, smoking cessation, blood pressure control, cholesterol/lipid control, and glucose control in diabetes can stabilize and even reverse some disease processes.
 If diagnosed early, serious complications may be avoided by modifying risk factors, medical therapy, or appropriate vascular specialist intervention.